Graph Representation Learning Based on Random Walks

 Course project for Freshman Seminar: Communication System Session.
 One of the most prominent challenge for any kind of mobile communication system, support for user mobility, was discussed in this paper.
 Using Global System for Mobile Communication (GSM) as an example, the following aspects were covered: the network structure, mobility management techniques and call processing techniques.

-A Design for Score Increase in Final-exam Review Period Based on DP Theory
+A Design for Score Increase in Final-exam Review Period Based on Dynamic Programming

 Course project for Mathematical Analysis II.
 From a very practical perspective of students, we designed an algorithm to help us manage our time for review before final examinations.
 The algorithm is in a dynamic programming manner, considering the discrete relationship between expected score increase and time invested.
 The time for reviewing were divided into two parts, namely, the phase when students still have to attend to at least one lectures and when all lectures end and time are at their total disposal.
 The optimal time allocation for our own case in that semester was provided.